LouisLin0706/modular-clean-architecture-principle/README.md

 ## Project Overview

-This project is flow [Build a Modular Android App Architecture(Google I/O'19)](https://www.youtube.com/watch?v=PZBg5DIzNww),the following above is the goal of this project
+This project is flow [Build a Modular Android App Architecture(Google I/O'19)](https://www.youtube.com/watch?v=PZBg5DIzNww), the following are the project goal of features
 - Modularization: ensure each page has own responsibility and can be split apk
 - Clean Architecture:
+    - Presentation layer: response for rendering ui and will follow MVVM pattern
+    - Domain layer: response for different use case business logic
+    - Data layer:
+        - Network: response for network connection to get raw data from server
-- Flexible data layer:
+        - Database: response for data store if necessary
+        - Store
+            - Cache

 ## Project Description